Skip to content

 Steel Club Workout for Full-Body Strength & Conditioning

 Whether you are brand new to steel club training or you just want a fresh workout to follow, this post has you covered.
-In this, you will be provided with a 25 minute full-length, follow-along steel club workout.
-It is a full body workout that requires just a single steel club (heavy club, relative to your strength/fitness level).
-This workout is good for all fitness levels, aiming to increase strength & conditioning.
-If you are a beginner, no worries about not being able to do the exercises as they are all demonstrated and cued flawlessly by Coach Mike Pastor so you can easily master the movements.
-All you have to do is pick up your steel club and go!
+Below, you will get a 25 minute full-length, follow-along steel club workout.
+It is a full body workout that requires just a single steel club (heavy club, relative to your strength and fitness level).
+This workout works for all fitness levels and is designed to improve strength and conditioning.

 steel club training